UW-Stout seniors adjusting to sudden home-based learning, looking ahead

 He received the job offer a few days after completing the second internship last summer.
 He will work in Cummins’ Power Systems Business Unit and help develop software for new products.

 “UW-Stout has been fantastic.
 The faculty all-around have been fantastic.
-At UW-Stout, you don’t really slip through the cracks as a student,” said Hillebrand, who was living in Red Cedar Hall prior to the pandemic.
+At UW-Stout, you don’t really slip through the cracks as a student,” said Hillebrand, who was living in Red Cedar Hall before the pandemic.

 He won’t let the last two months of college put a damper on his UW-Stout experience.
 “I’m definitely happy.
 It’s worked out very well for me,” he said.